 Children are not little adults as far as the testing parameters go for evaluation of visual function – we need to adapt and modify our testing protocol to meet the needs of the child.
-Kylie McNeill is our resident paediatric optometrist and has a great approach to functional binocular vision evaluation.
+We have a great holistic approach to functional binocular vision evaluation.
 Often issues arise from eye teaming and binocular vision dysfunction rather than just a “seeing” problem.
 We take the time to engage with our paediatric patients and ensure that every effort is taken to give them the best start possible.

 At Mark Hinds Optometrists we understand how important vision is to your child’s education and learning.
 We know that approximately 80% of information we receive is through vision so it’s imperative to ensure your child’s eyes and visual system are working efficiently to give them their best opportunity at learning.